iamdtang/skaterdav85.github.io/_posts/2019-07-17-creating-and-parsing-query-strings-in-javascript.md

 ## Creating a Query String

-Not too long ago, in order to create a query string we had to do messy string concatenation (although it got better much better with template literals) or rely on a library.
+Not too long ago, in order to create a query string we had to do messy string concatenation (although it got much better with template literals) or rely on a library.
 Now, we can use the `URLSearchParams` class.

 ```js
 let qs = new URLSearchParams();